beckn/protocol-server/pending-doc-bhanu.md

 ### To deploy BAP Client and BAP Network codebases, update the ~/dfault-bap-client.yml and ~/dfault-bap-network.yml file with the following values:

-o	port : enter the port you want to run your
+o	port : enter the port you want to run your application

 o cache: change the host and port where your radis is running, if you are running in same machine using docker-compose file then host = "0.0.0.0" port = 6379